 I recently came across a simple description of yoga in one of Leslie Kaminoff’s newsletters that brought to mind The Serenity Prayer popularized by Alcoholics Anonymous.

 God grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.

-For those not familiar with Leslie Kaminoff, he is a yoga educator inspired by the tradition of T.K.V.
-Desikachar who has led workshops for over 40 years and developed specialized education in the fields of yoga, breath anatomy, and bodywork.
+For those not familiar with Leslie Kaminoff, he is a master yoga educator, inspired by the tradition of T.K.V.
+Desikachar.
+He has led workshops for over 40 years and developed specialized education in the fields of yoga, breath anatomy, and bodywork.
 I have his book Yoga Anatomy, have been to his workshops, and (obviously) subscribe to his newsletter.

 The prayer was composed by Karl Paul Reinhold Niebuhr, a theologian, ethicist, professor, and commentator on politics and public affairs.
 Even if you haven’t been to any meetings for those struggling with addiction, you might have come across his prayer in other contexts — heard it in church, seen it on coffee mugs, cross-stitched pillows, or, possibly, tattooed on someone’s body.

 In this particular mailing, Leslie used three Sanskrit words or phrases from the ancient texts to describe the essence of yoga — tapas, isvara pranidhana, svadhyaya — and he applied them specifically to the experience people have in yoga classes as they look around and notice the differences between what people can and can’t do in their physical expressions of the poses.
 This is what he wrote: